susanyang17/doc/dev-ref/Control_Components.md

 ```

 If you want to change the default value to `false`; you can do that by
-setting the library property *org.zkoss.zss.ui.keepCellSelection* to
+setting the library property *io.keikai.ui.keepCellSelection* to
 `false`[1](http://books.zkoss.org/wiki/ZK_Spreadsheet_Essentials/Working_with_Spreadsheet/Configuration#Keep_Cell_Selection)
 <http://books.zkoss.org/wiki/ZK_Spreadsheet_Essentials/Working_with_Spreadsheet/Configuration#Keep_Cell_Selection>\]